Surihix/DeviArchiveMaker/README.md

 The generated archive file and the filelist will have the same name of the folder that was packed along with a .deviarc and .devilist as the file extensions.

-Please launch the program with '-h' or '-?' switches to know more about the functions.
+Please launch the program with `-h` or `-?` switches to know more about the functions.